yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 removed later when a recipe is either modified or removed.
 Thus, the sysroot is able to remain free from stale files.

-A subset of the files installed by the :ref:`ref-tasks-install` task are used by the
+A subset of the files installed by the :ref:`ref-tasks-install` task are used by the :ref:`ref-tasks-populate_sysroot` task as defined by the the :term:`SYSROOT_DIRS` variable to automatically populate the sysroot.
-:ref:`ref-tasks-populate_sysroot`
-task as defined by the
-:term:`SYSROOT_DIRS` variable to
-automatically populate the sysroot.
 It is possible to modify the list of directories that populate the sysroot.
-The following example shows how you could add the ``/opt`` directory to the list of directories within a
+The following example shows how you could add the ``/opt`` directory to the list of directories within a recipe:
-recipe:
 ::

    SYSROOT_DIRS += "/opt"